PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 ### 📌 **Tasks**:

 - Create in the `ERC20` contract the following variables:
-    - All variables except `_totalSupply` will be defined on declaration
+    - All variables except `_totalSupply` will be initialized on declaration
     - `name` which corresponds to the name of the token
     - `symbol` which corresponds to the abbreviation of the token name
     - `decimals` which corresponds to the number of decimals that the token can have